ypaulsussman/opl/README.md

 # OPL (Other People's Lines)

-In the autumn of 2019, I set out to construct a broader understanding of the basic affordances that Ruby on Rails provides.
+In the autumn of 2019, I decided to earn a broader understanding of the main features Ruby on Rails provides.

-Wary of building [inert knowledge](https://en.wikipedia.org/wiki/Inert_knowledge) and all-too-familiar with the thorniness of [transfer of practice](https://en.wikipedia.org/wiki/Transfer_of_learning), I decided to build a slightly-more-complex-than-CRUD app in parallel to reading through the (_excellent!_) [RailsGuides](https://guides.rubyonrails.org/).
-In particular, I settled on an app to email me daily quotes from a (_~980-record_) plaintext file I'd been lackadaisically populating since my late teens.
+I'm inherently wary of building [inert knowledge](https://en.wikipedia.org/wiki/Inert_knowledge), and all-too-familiar with [transfer of learning's](https://en.wikipedia.org/wiki/Transfer_of_learning) thorniness.

+As such, I set out an experiment: I'd (_build a slightly-more-complex-than-CRUD app_) in parallel to (_reading through and, as appropriate, Ankifying the official [Rails Guides](https://guides.rubyonrails.org/)_).

+I eventually settled on writing an app through which I could (_manage and routinely email myself_) quotes from a thousand-record plaintext file I'd been lackadaisically populating since my late... teens... (_!_)

-Shortly into the project, I realized two things: [1] auth, full-text search, and frontend asset-management would never come easy w/o deliberate engagement; and [2] those RailsGuides are _hefty:_ lots of content there.
-As such, I expanded my initial "MVC and a bit more" app-blueprint to include each of those fields, too (_and, I'd hoped, better balance the coding-to-notetaking activity ratio._)
+Shortly into the project, I realized two things:

+1. auth, full-text search, and frontend asset-management would just never come easy to me w/o deliberate engagement; and

+2. those RailsGuides are _hefty:_ lot of content in there!

+As such, I expanded my initial "MVC and a bit more" app-blueprint to include each of those fields, too (_and, I'd hoped, better balance the coding-to-notetaking ratio._)

-I'm writing this in January 2020, and by my private roadmap I'm - maybe - 2/3 of the way done. 😅
+I'm writing this in ~~early~~ _late_ January 2020, and ~~by my private roadmap I'm maybe 2/3 of the way done.~~ 😅 [Hey, that went better than expected!
+Feature-complete(ish) is running on Heroku here.](https://itsopl.herokuapp.com/quotes)

-A couple more-detailed posts on the project will be trickling out at [ye olde miniblog](https://www.suss.world/) over the coming spring; in the interim, should you want to play around on a copy of your own, read on...
+I've got a couple posts, mostly detailing my cost-benefit decisions on handrolling certain aspects vs incorporating specific gems, up at [ye olde miniblog.](https://www.suss.world/) Otherwise, should you want to play around on a copy of your own, read on...

 ## Setup for Local Development
   - Install Ruby 2.7.0 and PostgreSQL 11.5